Auditing for Azure SQL Database and Azure Synapse Analytics

 - Auditing on Read-Only Replicas is automatically enabled.
 For more information about the hierarchy of the storage folders, naming conventions, and log format, see the SQL Database Audit Log Format.

-- When using Azure AD Authentication, failed logins records don't appear in the SQL audit log.
-To view failed login audit records, you need to visit the Azure Active Directory portal, which logs details of these events.
+- When using Microsoft Entra authentication, failed logins records don't appear in the SQL audit log.
+To view failed login audit records, you need to visit the Microsoft Entra admin center, which logs details of these events.

 - After you've configured your auditing settings, you can turn on the new threat detection feature and configure emails to receive security alerts.
 When you use threat detection, you receive proactive alerts on anomalous database activities that can indicate potential security threats.
 For more information, see Getting started with threat detection.